DDataAcumen/KaggleML_Titanic/README.md

 # KaggleML_Titanic
-Predective Model that justifies the expected Survival Patterns for the commuter based on Decision Tree Approach.
+Predective Model that justifies the expected Survival Patterns for the commuter based on Decision Tree Approach.trainset.csv is our original Dataset.